- 1. Great Value Proposition Examples

 Here’s an example of how this works.
 In the first case to make it easy to understand we will use a common B2C example which you will have seen before:

-- Who is your target audience? – Men over 50 years old.
+- Who is your target customer? – Men over 50 years old.

 - What are these people trying to do? – Lose Weight.